mike-mackey/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-02.md

 What if we could provide this information not only in a format the operator can understand but in a way a machine can easily interpret and make decisions.

-This is the key to moving from Automation to Autonomy and we believe one of the keys to unlocking autonomy is to leverage Knowledge Engineering and Knowledge Based Systems (KBS)
+This is the key to moving from Automation to Autonomy and one of the keys to unlocking autonomy is to leverage Knowledge Engineering and Knowledge Based Systems (KBS)